-Claiming Benefits for Unemployment in Indiana
+Learn About Unemployment Benefits in Indiana

 Soon after applicants file their unemployment benefits claim, they will receive a Wage Transcript and Benefit Computation form.
 Receiving this notice does not guarantee that the claimant will receive federal unemployment benefits.
 Claimants need to check the form to make sure the information is correct, including:

 A claimant’s unemployment benefits claim amount is determined by how much he or she earned during their “base period.”
 The base period includes the first four of the last five quarters worked before the applicant filed the initial unemployment benefits claim.

 To determine your unemployment benefits claim weekly payment, divide the total wages you earned during the last four quarters of employment by 52.
 Then, multiply the sum by 0.47.
 The weekly benefit amount should be rounded down to the next whole dollar amount and should not exceed the maximum weekly benefit amount of $390.